-The guaranteed time, along with the multiple chances throughout the day to earn additional time will keep you child motivated to do better.
-Your child will know that if they makes a mistake at recess and pushes a child, they’ll still have a chance in the afternoon to earn another 15 minutes.
+The guaranteed time, along with the multiple chances throughout the day to earn additional time will keep your child constantly motivated to do better.
+Your child will know that if they make a mistake at recess or first thing in the morning, they will still have chances to earn time throughout the day.
 This way, your child isn’t losing it all for one mistake.

-Using positive discipline, such as this technique helps to improve the parent-child relationship.
-There is less animosity and more opportunity for your son to be proud of himself.
-You’re removing the negativity from the situation and replacing it with positive behaviour reinforcement instead.
+Using positive discipline, such as this technique will also improve the parent-child relationship.
+There is less animosity and more opportunity for your child to be proud of themselves.

-Some behaviours do need dealt with right away, such as verbal or physical aggression, destructive or dangerous behaviour.
-Check out these 5 logical timeout tactics that will completely change your child’s behaviour.
-You can use alternative consequences for behaviour, while still maintaining that 15 minutes of guaranteed time.
-Over all this will have more meaning for a strong willed child because the revocation of all privilege triggers the oppositional behaviour and then the message you are trying to get across to your child becomes lost and is meaningless to them.
+You can use alternative consequences for these behaviors, while still maintaining that 15 minutes of guaranteed time.
+Overall this will have more meaning for a strong-willed child because the revocation of all privilege triggers the oppositional behavior and then the message you are trying to get across to your child becomes lost and is meaningless to them.